Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/topics/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Topics example

-This deploys the module in its simplest form.
+This deploys the module with multiple combinations of topics

 ```hcl
 terraform {